Change Bucket Password

 Verification

-Use curl to perform a test read and write using the new passwords.
-For more information, see Access Files in BucketFS.
+You can use curl to perform a test read and write using the new passwords.
+For more details, see Manage Buckets and Files in BucketFS.